Hutchins

 Directions

-Bucks Lake is 10 miles west of Quincy on the Oro-Quincy Highway (Highway 162).
-From Oroville, travel east on Highway 162 for approximately 45 miles to Bucks Lake Dam Road.
-Turn left and continue 3 miles to the campground.
+From Quincy, travel west on Oro-Quincy Highway (Highway 162) approximately 10 miles toward Bucks Lake.
+From Oroville, travel east on Highway 162 for approximately 45 miles to Bucks Lake Dam Road, turn left and continue 3 miles to the campground.

 Amenities